RaffiSetrakian/QA-Portfolio/README.md

 ---

 ## Purpose of This Portfolio
-The goal of this repository is to demonstrate:
+This portfolio is meant to show:
-- Real, hands-on testing skills
+- Practical, hands-on testing skills
-- Manual and automation projects with complete artifacts
+- Complete manual and automation testing work
-- Ability to create organized, structured testing documentation
+- Clear and organized testing documentation
 - Experience with UI automation and data-driven testing
-- A clear understanding of QA workflows
+- A solid understanding of basic QA processes

-This portfolio is actively updated as I continue improving and expanding my QA skills.
+This portfolio is actively updated as I keep on enhancing and enlarging my QA competencies.